The County Auditor has a

 Marion County Iowa Board of Supervisors Current Agenda -

 Real Estate Transfer Records

 Click here for additional information about the County Auditor's duties and

 COVID-19 VIRUS AND COUNTY SERVICES INFORMATION

-The Marion County Auditor's office is currently closed to the public, with the
+The Marion County Auditor's office is currently open to the public for election

 Voter Registration forms may be completed online or downloaded from the

 Secretary of State's website at:

 Our office is currently receiving Absentee Ballot Requests for the June